traefik/traefik/docs/content/migration/v2-to-v3.md

 In v3, the support of `TCPServersTransport` has been introduced.
 When using the KubernetesCRD provider, it is therefore necessary to update [RBAC](../reference/dynamic-configuration/kubernetes-crd.md#rbac) and [CRD](../reference/dynamic-configuration/kubernetes-crd.md) manifests.

+### TCP LoadBalancer `terminationDelay` option

+The TCP LoadBalancer `terminationDelay` option has been removed.
+This option can now be configured directly on the `TCPServersTransport` level, please take a look at this [documentation](../routing/services/index.md#terminationdelay)